vilhjalmur12/TCPChatServer/README.md

 CHANGE ID - Generates new server id, with timestamp and group's initials(Y_Project_2 65).

 ## To build
+### prebuilds
+Makes sure to have fortune installed.
+For linux type to terminal
+sudo apt install fortune-mod
 ### Server
 g++ server.cpp -o server
 ### Client